eyanoapp/opensigl/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

 #### Account References

-**Account References** define sets of accounts that are used in several ways in BHIMA, including Cost Centers.  **Account References** are a very flexible way to define a set of accounts be defining accounts to be included and accounts that will be excluded.
-In BHIMA, accounts are structured in a hierarchical way.
+**Account References** define sets of accounts that are used in several ways in OpenSIGL, including Cost Centers.  **Account References** are a very flexible way to define a set of accounts be defining accounts to be included and accounts that will be excluded.
+In OpenSIGL, accounts are structured in a hierarchical way.
 So if an account with child accounts is used in an account reference, all the child accounts for that parent account will be included -- unless any accounts are excluded.
 To see and edit **account references**,